-Kimberly is a Certified Nurse Midwife and Board Certified Women’s Health Nurse Practitioner who is passionate about serving marginalized women, ameliorating maternal health racial disparities, combating maternal mortality and promoting the normalcy of pregnancy and the natural abilities of a women's mind and body.
+Kimberly is a Certified Nurse Midwife and Board Certified Women’s Health Nurse Practitioner who is passionate about caring for women, ameliorating maternal health racial disparities, combating maternal mortality and promoting the normalcy of pregnancy.

-Kimberly has over 10 years of experience in women's health and has been a community activist, providing health education and free healthcare services domestically and globally.
+Kimberly has over 10 years of experience in women's health and has been involved in serving her community, providing education and healthcare services domestically and globally.

 Kimberly obtained a Bachelor’s in Nursing from William Paterson University, and a dual Masters in Science of Nursing as Women’s Health Nurse Practitioner and Certified Nurse Midwife from Rutgers University.
 She then obtained a masters certificate as teacher of health education and school nurse from Felician University.
-Finally, she completed two years of study at Rutgers University’s PhD in Urban Systems before she relocated to Los Angeles, California, and transferred to Pepperdine University’s PhD program in Global Leadership and Change, where she is completing her dissertation on the topic of maternal mortality racial disparities and alternative prenatal care strategies using a diversified and inclusive midwifery workforce, collectivism, global mind and cultural competence.
+Finally, she completed two years of study at Rutgers University’s PhD in Urban Systems before she relocated to Los Angeles, California, and transferred to Pepperdine University’s PhD program in Global Leadership and Change, where she is completing her dissertation on the topic of maternal mortality racial disparities.

 "When I think of the historic cruelty in maternity wards and the fatality that pregnancy and childbirth represents for women, disproportionately more for Black and Brown women, I am emboldened to continue to fight against the injustices of our healthcare system and to protect maternal and newborn health by the word of God in Jeremiah 22:3:

 'Do what is just and right.
 Rescue from the hand of his oppressor the one who has been robbed.
 Do no wrong or violence to the alien, the fatherless or the widow, and do not shed innocent blood in this place.'